Grantland Rice: Early life and education

-Rice was born on November 1, 1880 in Murfreesboro, Tennessee, the son of Bolling Hendon Rice, a cotton dealer, and Mary Beulah (née Grantland) Rice.
+Rice was born on November 1, 1880, in Murfreesboro, Tennessee, the son of Bolling Hendon Rice, a cotton dealer, and Mary Beulah (née Grantland) Rice.
 His grandfather Major Henry W. Grantland was a Nashville cotton farmer and a Confederate veteran of the Civil War.
 As a young teenager, Rice attended military schools—Tennessee Military Institute and Nashville Military Institute.
 After a year at Wallace University School, Rice attended Vanderbilt University in Nashville.

 At Vanderbilt, Rice was a brother in the Phi Delta Theta fraternity.
 He studied Greek and Latin and graduated with a BA degree in classics as part of the class of 1901.
 Rice was tall and slender, over 6 feet tall and well under 140 pounds.
 He was a member of the football team for three years, and a shortstop on the baseball team.
 On the football team, he lettered in the year of 1899 as an end and averaged two injuries a year.
 He suffered a broken shoulder blade, a broken collar bone, and four broken ribs.
 On the baseball team, he was captain in 1901.
+Rice notes that pro baseball took off in the South in his senior year at Vanderbilt.